kpenev/AstroWISP/documentation/sphinx/source/user_documentation/fit_star_shape.rst

     * **smoothing:** How much smoothing penalty to impose when fitting the PSF.
       ``None`` for no smoothing.
 Value can be both positive and negative and will always result in smoothing (less for negative values).

+As usual those can be specified in three stages: when constructing the instance of